Herbert and Katherine Jacobs First House: Reception

 When the house was finished, the Honolulu Star-Bulletin wrote that the structure "demonstrates Wright's sound planning and his sensitive use of materials".
 The Berea Citizen characterized the Jacobs House and Fallingwater as examples of how Wright adapted his designs to the surrounding landscape.
-By contrast, Geoffrey Baker wrote in The New York Times that "Wright certainly has some contribution to make, possibly by inspiration rather than example", with regard to the design of low-cost houses; this prompted Herb to write an indignant response to the Times.
+Geoffrey Baker wrote in The New York Times that "Wright certainly has some contribution to make, possibly by inspiration rather than example", with regard to the design of low-cost houses; this prompted Herb to write an indignant response to the Times.
 The Evening Star of Washington, D.C., wrote that the house and other Usonian designs "resemble too much the homes now maintained in up-to-date poultry farms for fowls being fed for slaughter".

 In the 1980s, John Welchman of The New York Times likened the building's exterior to a graphic-design logo because of its straight lines and detailing.
 John Sergeant described the interior spaces as "complex and ambiguous", while he felt that the facade "gives a clear sense of identity from the street and private domain once within".
 Alvin Rosenbaum wrote in 1993 that the house combined the welcoming nature of his larger houses and the functionality of his smaller houses, while the architectural critic Blair Kamin described it as having "the same earth-hugging sweep as the architect's more expensive Prairie houses".
 The architectural writer Robert McCarter wrote in 1997 that the house's design might have been inspired by Japanese residential architecture, as well as by a principle espoused by the 19th-century German architect Gottfried Semper in which the floor slab, chimney, roof, and walls were constructed in that order.
 The same year, a Capital Times reporter praised the building as "brilliant in its mathematical and almost musical rhythm of proportions".
 The biographer Meryle Secrest said the house had been a "present in disguise" for Wright because it had forced him to design inexpensively.

 Whitney Gould of the Milwaukee Journal Sentinel, a former student of James Dennis, wrote in 2003: "No show-off flourishes here.
 And that was exactly the point."
 Carla Lind, the author of a book about Wright's Usonian designs, wrote that "the horizontal grounding of the Jacobs house to its site seems as natural as the materials from which it was built".
-A writer for the Toronto Star described the house in 2022 as having "soothing aura of impenetrable middle-class privacy" due to the design of its windows, wooden walls, and roofs.
+A writer for the Toronto Star described the house in 2022 as having a "soothing aura of impenetrable middle-class privacy" due to the design of its windows, wooden walls, and roofs.
 John Waters of the Frank Lloyd Wright Building Conservancy said that the basic principles of later Usonian houses had all come from the Jacobs House, and a 2006 issue of Fine Homebuilding magazine listed it among the United States' 25 most important houses.
+Kristine Hansen, one of Wright's biographers, said in 2026 that the Jacobs House "remains the Wright home I have felt the most at home in".